daehan-lim/daehan-lim.github.io/projects/placefinder/index.md

   }
   ```

-- **Lessons Learned**
+- **Key Insights**
-  - **Platform-Specific URL Scheme Handling Differences**: Android and iOS behave completely differently when external app integration fails
+  - **Platform-Specific Behavior**: Realized the importance of understanding each platform's unique handling of external app integration in cross-platform development.
+Experiences from one platform should not be directly applied to another
-  - **Importance of canLaunchUrl() on iOS**: Unlike reliability issues on Android, it must be used as an essential pre-check tool on iOS
+  - **Importance of canLaunchUrl() on iOS**: Unlike the reliability issues on Android, it's an essential pre-check tool on iOS
-  - **Cross-Platform Development Considerations**: Experiences from one platform should not be directly applied to another; understanding and responding to each platform's unique characteristics is essential
-  - **Silent Failure Debugging**: Problem-solving approaches for situations where exceptions don't occur
+  - **Debugging Silent Failures**: Learned approaches for troubleshooting issues where no exceptions occur

-- **Final Results**
+- **Results**
-  On iOS, when Naver Map is not installed, it properly falls back to Apple Maps, establishing a stable map launch environment with platform-optimized map app integration
+  Resolved issue and achieved reliable map app integration on both platforms: iOS users get Naver Map when available, with Apple Maps fallback, while Android users can choose from their installed map applications

 <br><br><br>